 Query: Hi doctor, My friend is 26 years old.
 He has sickle cell anemia and thalassemia together.
 His recent spleen health was good and the proportion of blood and iron was moderate.
 He does not need to increase the blood.
 Is it rare to see these two together?
 What is the average life expectancy of these p...
 Read Full »

 Answer: Hello, Welcome to icliniq.com.
-As per your description, your friend seems to be having sickle beta thalassemia.
-It is common to see both these diseases together in communities where both the diseases are prevailing.
-Actually, the severity of sickle cell disease comes down by elevation of HbF (fetal ...
+As per your description, your friend seems to be having sickle beta-thalassemia.
+It is common to see both these diseases together in communities where both diseases are prevailing.
+Actually, the severity of sickle cell disease comes down by the elevation of the Hb...
 Read Full »